trs56/HubitatPublic/HikvisionCameraController_UserGuide.md

-# Hikvision Camera Controller R1.0 - User Guide
+# Hikvision Camera Controller for Hubitat Elevation R1.0
+# User Guide
-### Copyright: 2024 Thomas R Schmidt, Wildwood IL
+**Copyright:** 2024 Thomas R Schmidt, Wildwood IL
 Unauthorized copy or publication is prohibited.
 ## Prerequisites
 Your cameras must be on a switch that is connected to your router and configured with a static ip address.
 The driver is unable to control or trigger cameras that are directly connected to a Hikvision NVR.
 This functionality is planned for a future release.